-Build coping skills with confidential, telehealth counseling from a trusted source.
-Any Missouri farmer, rancher, or immediate family member is eligible.
+Build coping skills with confidential, telehealth counseling from a professional who understand agriculture.
+Any Missouri farmer, rancher, farmworker, or immediate family member is eligible.
 To request free telehealth counseling, follow the confidential link: http://muext.us/PSCFarmRanch lowa Concern provides stress counselors, an attorney for legal education, information, and referral services for a variety of services that Missourians can access through MU Extension and a North Central Region Farm and Ranch Alliance Network federal grant.
 The toll-free number, live chat, and website are available 24/7.
-800-447-1985
+800-447-1985.